 If you don't have the Provider/Pharmacy Directory, you can request a copy from Customer Service.
-You can also see the Provider/Pharmacy Directory at priorityhealth.com/value24, or download it from this website.
-Both Customer Service and the website can give you the most up-to-date information about changes in our network providers.
+You can also see the Provider/Pharmacy Directory at priorityhealth.com/key24, or download it from this website.
+Both Customer Service and the website can give you the most upto-date information about changes in our network providers.